Skip to main content

 What is the threat.
 When the zombies are pounding on your door, how will you assess what they are likely to do and communicate that to everyone who needs to know.
 The same plan needs to be in place to deal with an explosion or a cyber-attack or a tornado.
 Survive the disaster.

 To survive, you must be prepared to deal with the immediate needs during an emergency and have a plan in place for survival.
 Re-establish normal functions.
 You need to plan how you will get back to normal after a disaster.

-But all big problem scenarios contain hundreds of smaller emergencies you have to deal with along the way.
-Listed below are a few of the common emergencies you need to plan for.
+You don’t want a temporary disaster to destroy your business.

 Injuries to staff or infectious disease outbreak.
 No matter what sort of organization you’re involved in, there’s always a chance that one or more of your staff will be injured on the job, or that a visitor may be injured while on your premises.
 Assume that a zombie bites one of your employees.
 What’s your plan of action for assessing and treating the injury.

 If the zombie bite infected the victim with the plague that causes people to turn into zombies, how will you stop the infection from spreading.
+What will you do with the zombie perpetrator.

 Fire